-Top 20 stoner movies for your holiday weekend enjoyment
+Top 20 stoner movies: From "Reefer Madness" to "The Big Lebowski"

 Premise: A couple of bikers hit the road for a long, strange trip from California to New Orleans, with plenty of cash from a cocaine sale stashed in the fuel tank.
 Their quest: to discover what America is really about, man.

-Why it’s worthy: It doesn’t get much more counterculture than this, with iconic performances from Peter Fonda and Dennis Hopper, the latter of whom also wrote and directed.
+Why it’s worthy: It doesn’t get more classically counterculture than this, with iconic performances from Peter Fonda and Dennis Hopper, the latter of whom also wrote and directed.
 It’s reputed that a fair share of real drugs were consumed during the shoot, including good ol’ grass.
 The film’s success helped kickstart New Hollywood and romanticized a rambling, post-hippie aesthetic that would define much of early-to-mid 1970s culture.
-It’s also got a pretty great soundtrack.
+It also has a pretty great soundtrack.

 “Half Baked” (1998)

 Premise: Kenny (Harland Davis) accidentally kills a diabetic police horse after feeding it junk food.
-To raise money for his bail, friends Thurgood (Dave Chappelle), Brian (Jim Breuer) and Scarface (Guillermo Díaz) sell government-grade weed that Thurgood steals from his custodial job at a research lab.
-Cameos abound as the situations grow increasingly ridiculous, including a day-saving appearance from the ghost of Jerry Garcia.
+To raise money for his bail, stoner friends Thurgood (Dave Chappelle), Brian (Jim Breuer) and Scarface (Guillermo Díaz) sell government-grade weed that Thurgood steals from his custodial job at a research lab.
+Cameos abound as the scenes grow increasingly ridiculous, including a day-saving appearance from the ghost of Jerry Garcia.

-Why it’s worthy: It’s not that “Half Baked” is a good movie; the jokes are alternately broad and leaden, and the disjointed rhythm often makes it feel slapped together, like a product of corporate Hollywood trying to seem cool for a youth demographic.
-But look closer: screenwriters Chappelle and his “Chappelle’s Show” co-creator Neal Brennan prefigured an early 21st century sensibility in much of the giddily profane humor (hello, Bob Saget cameo), and certain non-sequitor sequences still sing to this day.
-It’s also one of the rare stoner comedies helmed by a woman (“Billy Madison” director Tamra Davis).
+Why it’s worthy: It’s not that “Half Baked” is a good movie; the jokes are alternately broad and leaden, and the disjointed rhythm often makes it feel slapped together, like a corporate training video trying to seem cool for the youth demographic.
+But look closer: screenwriters Chappelle and his “Chappelle’s Show” co-creator Neal Brennan prefigured an early 21st century sensibility in much of the giddily profane jokes (hello, Bob Saget), and certain non-sequitor sequences still sing to this day.
+It’s also one of the rare stoner comedies helmed by a woman, “Billy Madison” director Tamra Davis.

 “Reefer Madness” (1936)

-Premise: Did you know that the dreaded marijuana leads fresh-faced teens to commit murder and sexually assault each other, and for everyone to generally lose their minds?
-That’s what this shoddy propaganda film, arguably the daddy of all cult flicks, wanted us to believe, arriving as it did a year before the infamous Marihuana Tax Act of 1937.
+Premise: Did you know the dreaded marijuana leads fresh-faced teens to commit murder and sexually assault each other, and for everyone else to generally lose their minds?
+That’s what this shoddy propaganda flick, arguably the daddy of all cult films, wanted us to believe, arriving as it did a year before the infamous Marihuana Tax Act of 1937.

 Why it’s worthy: It’s no secret that “Reefer Madness” is neither a good movie nor an effective piece of propaganda.
-It is, however, so hilariously overwrought, wrongheaded and poorly made that its ironic embrace by stoners over the decades (starting in the early 1970s with NORML-sponsored screenings) has made it a gleaming touchstone for anti-cannabis hysteria.
+It is, however, so overwrought, wrongheaded and poorly made that its ironic embrace by stoners over the decades (starting in the early 1970s with NORML-sponsored screenings) has made it a gleaming touchstone for anti-cannabis hysteria.

 Honorable mention